-In a fire or other emergency situation, the Charge Nurse is the Incident Manager (IM).
+In a fire or other emergency situation, the RN in charge is the Incident Manager (IM).
 The IM has the authority to put the evacuation plan into effect.

-- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest so you are easily identified as the person in charge enter site specific procedure with location of where vest. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
-See duties of TN Code Green policy enter site specific procedure e.g. nurse from a specific RHA/neighbourhood). - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
-As per Code Green policy enter site specific procedure e.g. nurses from specific RHAs/neighbourhoods). - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas.
-As per code green policy enter site specific procedure). - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead).
-As per our emergency staffing plan enter site specific procedure). - 9) Assign a team member as Runner to be a communication link for updates.
-In the event of a total communication shutdown, the pre-designated external communication centre will be activated and the runner will provide ongoing relaying of messages.
-Designated runner assigned by IM. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.).
-(See duties of Liaison lead).
-Designated manager assigned by IM - 11) Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood.
-Designated manager assigned by IM. - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
-The RFC would be the point of contact for the family members. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out each floor has an assigned member as instructed by the charge nurse. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) As required by IM - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed
+- 1) Assess the magnitude and type of threat. - Don appropriate vest so you are easily identified vest located at fire panel on Maplewood'shome area. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
+See duties of TN (IM assigns Triage Nurse at time of incident. - 5) Assign a Nurse for each triage zone as needed or available- IM will assess the number of nurses needed for the triage zones based on incident occurring.
+Nurses can be called to a specific location using walkie talkies. - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas. - 8) Assign a team member as Logistics lead who will be responsible for initiating the call-in procedures as per call list.
+Assigned team member as Logistics will use call fan out list in the order it is laid out, this results in this on-site team member having to only call 2 or 3 people on the list.
+Those 2 or 3 people then take over the list calling from them.
+Allowing the Logistics person to be available on the floor to assist with evacuation.
+Team member logistics lead will be displaced upon a manager attending site to take over this role - 9) Assign a team member as Runner to be a communication link for updates.
+In the event of a total communication shutdown, the pre-designated external communication Centre will be activated and the runner will provide ongoing relaying of messages. - Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.).
+Liaison lead will be assumed by the first manager on site. - 11) Assign a team member in each RHA/neighborhood to account for all residents in their RHA/neighborhood. - 12) Liaison Lead will assign a team member as Communications lead contact/ update family members, respond to media inquiries. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out

-- 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s). - 18) Complete Incident Manager Evacuation Checklist.
+- 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area as directed by IM to assist with treatment of injured residents as directed - 17) In conjunction with the DOC/designate, ensure resident charts are removed and transported to the receiving site(s). and pharmacy is contacted to print off the resident MARS. - 18) Complete Incident Manager Evacuation Checklist.